autosapien/CarND-Behavioral-Cloning-P3/README.md

 ### `process_camera_image.py`

-Processes the images capurred by the simulator during the training phase.
+Processes the images captured by the simulator during the training phase.
 This same image processing is done during the drive phase.
-This is IMPORTANT, we want our model to get the data transformed in the same manner during training and driving.
+**IMPORTANT** We want the same pre processing on the data during training and driving.
-Normalization (for each color channel value / 255 - 0.5) and cropping is performed for all images while training and predicting.
+Pre-processing includes normalization (for each color channel value / 255 - 0.5) and cropping top 50, bottom 20, left 25 and right 25

 ### `model.py`

 This builds two models one is the Nvidia model with added dropouts, described here TODO.
 The other is a madel with fewer convolutional layers.
-After trial and error the simlified one was chosen.
+After trial and error the simplified one was chosen.
 The model is described below in the section "Model Architecture and Training Strategy"

 ### `visualization_helpers.py`

 Helper functions that build visualizations from the data as it processed at various stages.
 This is helpful during the planning phase as it allows us to see the data under that hood.
 These also helps with writing a good Readme.

 ### `csv_helpers.py`